avb-academy/avb_academy/CODE_OF_CONDUCT.md

 - Reporting severe violations to relevant authorities if necessary.

 ## 5. Reporting Concerns
-If you witness or experience behavior that violates this Code of Conduct, please report it to the AVB Academy administrators.
+If you witness or experience behavior that violates this Code of Conduct, please report it to the AVB Academy administrators via email at info #at# avb-academy.com.
 Reports will be handled confidentially and addressed appropriately.

 ## 6. Scope
 This Code of Conduct applies to all AVB Academy spaces, including but not limited to online forums, discussions, documentation contributions, and events.